Lazy-Coder-here/JobDekho-MERN/README.md

 ## Features:
 - Search Jobs based on preferred job role.
-- Filter jobs based on various factores like Location, Salary Range, Job Posting Date, Salary Type etc. using **Advance Flitering** Option.
+- Filter jobs based on various factors like Location, Salary Range, Job Posting Date, Salary Type etc. using **Advance Filtering** Option.
 - **My Jobs** lists all the jobs that an user had posted.
-- **Salary Estimate** page gives informatin about compensations, benefits, required skills for various roles in the industry.
+- **Salary Estimate** page gives information about compensations, benefits, required skills for various roles in the industry.
 - User can post a job based on various factors by using **Post Job** page.